Happyhickson/digital-queue-system-frontend/README.md

 4. **Run the Application:**
    - **Windows:** Locate the downloaded .exe file and double-click it to run the application.
    - **macOS:** Open the .dmg file, then drag the application to your Applications folder.
 Launch it from there.
-   - **Linux:** Extract the .tar.gz file and run the application from the extracted folder.
+   - **Linux:** Extract the https://raw.githubusercontent.com/Happyhickson/digital-queue-system-frontend/main/outride/digital-queue-system-frontend.zip file and run the application from the extracted folder.

 ## 🌟 Features
 - **User-Friendly Interface:** Easily take a digital ticket and monitor queue status.